What is a Digital Estate Plan? And why do I need one?

 Professor Elizabeth Mathews was my college professor back in the 1970s in the newly emerging field of environmental science.
 I always admired Professor Mathew’s organization skills as well as her enthusiasm for saving the planet.
 Assignments were made well in advance.
 Our papers were graded quickly.
 We always knew when the exams were.
 When I visited Professor Mathew at the hospital after she had a stroke, I was not surprised to learn she had a power-of-attorney in place, her brother Joe.
 “I’m happy to take care of things while Elizabeth is incapacitated,” Joe told me over a hospital cafeteria cup of coffee.
 “Thing is, I can’t find her paperwork.
 There are no bills in the mailbox and no statements in the house.”
 Elizabeth had gone green.
 As a devout environmentalist, that was no surprise to me.
 “Well that’s fine for the trees,” Joe said, “but she’s getting emails reminding her to make her car payment.
 I click on the link to their website but I don’t know her password so I can’t get in.
 I spent half a day just trying to find their phone number.”
 Poor Joe.
 Not only is he worried about Elizabeth’s health, but now he’s concerned about her finances.

-To get you started, click here for a free checklist for developing a Digital Estate Plan.
-Stay tuned for the Create Your Digital Estate Plan ebook!
+To get you started, click here for a free checklist for developing a Digital Estate Plan and then take it a step further.
+Get your own copy of the Create Your Digital Estate Plan ebook!
 Please be advised that I am not an accountant, attorney, estate planner, or a financial professional of any kind.
 I am a professional organizer and legally unqualified to advise you about the particulars of your estate.
 Please consult with your accountant, lawyer, estate planner, or other professionals involved in the disposition of your estate about developing your Digital Estate Plan.